dwightjack/vue-types/packages/docs/advanced/typescript.md

 </CodeExample>

 ::: tip
-To have both compile-time and runtime validation, you can use `shape`:
+You can use `shape` to have both compile-time and runtime validation:

 <CodeExample>